Sebastian-Barrett/sebsite/Parametric.md

 Y=\cos(t)+\frac{\cos(at)}{2}+ \frac{\cos(bt)}{4}\\
 $$

 But this is slow.
-So I simply added a few lines to my python DXF program to loop through 40 values of $$a$$ and $$b$$ between 0 and 20.
+So I simply added a few lines to my python DXF program to loop through 40 values of a and b between 0 and 20.
 This created 1600 curves at a time!
 Then, I just had to peruse them and find my favorites.
 </div>

 ## Coasters